Presentation Guidelines

 - Each room will have a PC laptop with the latest versions of Windows and Office.

 - We will have Wi-Fi for all attendees and dedicated bandwidth for speakers.
 However, we cannot guarantee its availability or strength.
 Please upload all files necessary to the presentation laptop rather than relying on Wi-FI to access them during your presentation.
+For this reason, we strongly discourage use of Google slides.

 Uploading Presentations

 - All talks for each session typically remain in the same room throughout the meeting.
 AV techs will bring the same laptop back to the same room.
-Therefore, speakers on May 18 and 19 can load their talks the night before if they wish.
-However, speakers should still be in the session rooms 1 hour before their session start time.

 Livestreaming

+All non-luncheon sessions will be live-streamed this year.
+(Luncheon programming is typically recorded and posted later to allow for editing.)
 Speakers for live-streamed presentations do not need to do anything extra to prepare.
 They should focus on in-person attendees and present like they normally would.
 We will broadcast the audio and video of their presentation to virtual attendees.

 ADA Issues